suit-wg/architecture/draft-ietf-suit-architecture.md

 The pre-authorisation step involves verifying whether the entity signing the manifest is indeed authorized to perform an update.
-The firmware consumer must also determine whether it should fetching and processing of the firmware image (unless it has been attached already to the manifest itself).
+The firmware consumer must also determine whether it should fetch and process a firmware image, which is referenced in a manifest.

 A dependency resolution phase is needed when more than one component can be updated or when a differential update is used.